1000100Den/VR_memo/README.md

 This repository is a personal note related to VR
 - prtp-prot
     - Note for personal blogs
-- memo-daily
+- memo-VR
-    - Daily note for VR related information
+    - Memo about VR